 Review of the business

-The results for the year are presented on page 10.
-All coaling operation ceased following the year on 30 November 2023.
+The results for the year are presented on page 9.
+All coaling operation ceased on 30 November 2023.
 All former miners were made redundant with effect from this date.
 All remaining coal was sold by February 2024.